docker-library/docs/percona/content.md

 $ docker run --name some-app --link some-%%REPO%%:mysql -d application-that-uses-mysql
 ```

-## Connect to Percona from the MySQL command line client
+## Connect to Percona Server for MySQL from the command line client

 The following command starts another `%%IMAGE%%` container instance and runs the `mysql` command line client against your original `%%IMAGE%%` container, allowing you to execute SQL statements against your database instance: